AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 Features

--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the third-generation X-Dragon architecture. c6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
+-   Uses the third-generation X-Dragon architecture to provide predictable and consistent high performance and reduce virtualization overheads. c6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs only.
 -   Provides high network and storage I/O performance based on large computing capacity.